chinapedia/wikipedia.abstract.en/Page/Tunisia.md

 Music

-Zied_Gharsa_et_la_Rachidia.jpg Saliha_-_Ya_laymi_azin.ogg At the beginning of the 20th century, musical activity was dominated by the liturgical repertoire associated with different religious brotherhoods and secular repertoire which consisted of instrumental pieces and songs in different Andalusian forms and styles of origins, essentially borrowing characteristics of musical language.
+At the beginning of the 20th century, musical activity was dominated by the liturgical repertoire associated with different religious brotherhoods and secular repertoire which consisted of instrumental pieces and songs in different Andalusian forms and styles of origins, essentially borrowing characteristics of musical language.
 In 1930 "The Rachidia" was founded well known thanks to artists from the Jewish community.
 The founding in 1934 of a musical school helped revive Arab Andalusian music largely to a social and cultural revival led by the elite of the time who became aware of the risks of loss of the musical heritage and which they believed threatened the foundations of Tunisian national identity.
 The institution did not take long to assemble a group of musicians, poets, scholars.
 The creation of Radio Tunis in 1938 allowed musicians a greater opportunity to disseminate their works.

 Notable Tunisian musicians include Saber Rebaï, Dhafer Youssef, Belgacem Bouguenna, Sonia M'barek, Latifa, Salah El Mahdi, Anouar Brahem, Emel Mathlouthi and Lotfi Bouchnak.